 Korea may have to connect won payment infrastructure, foreign-currency stablecoin use, crypto regulation, and bank-liquidity management.

-For this issue, start with reserve assets, then check whether redemption rules is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with reserve assets, then check whether redemption rules is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch